You think it’s easy to set a healthy balance between dating & God?

 How do you balance?

 During my single season, I used to spend hours alone praying, reading the Bible, and just worshipping Jesus.
 I lived for those intimate moments.
-Then, I thought that when I began to date my husband that I could be able to balance my growing relationship with him and my walk with Christ.
+Then, I thought that when I began to date my husband that I could be able to balance my growing relationship with him, my new life of dating & God.
 Not the case.